 How to be easy to solve the problem that SCCM PXE boot fails?
 It's highly recommended to find an alternative that works better.
 Luckily, AOMEI Backupper Workstation is such a utility!
 It offers you AOMEI PXE Boot Tool, which provides all the functions that SCCM PXE boot has.
 By using it, users don’t need to touch any existing DHCP server or router.

 It enables you to boot client computers within LAN from the bootable micro-system created by yourself.
 If don’t have a bootable ISO, you can create a bootable disc with this utility.
-Unlike SCCM PXE boot not working, this program runs smoothly on Windows10/8.1/8/7/Vista/XP.
+Unlike SCCM PXE boot not working, this program runs smoothly on Windows 11/10/8.1/8/7/Vista/XP.
 This PXE boot tool is very easy to use.
-Let’s see how it works.
+You can simply download the free trial and see how it works:

 Step 1.
 Install and run this utility.
 Click AOMEI PXE Boot Tool under Tools tab.

 Step 2.
 Choose one of the Preboot Execute Environment.
 Boot from AOMEI Windows PE system is a recommended option as it helps you to create directly a Windows PE system for network boot.
 Then click Start Service.

 Step 3.
 Set clients within LAN for network boot.
 You can enter into BIOS to set the Network boot as the first boot order or press a specific key to bring up the boot menu.